kubecost/docs/api-request-right-sizing-v2.md

 ## Recommendation methodology

-The "base" recommendation is calculated from the maximum observed usage of each resource per unique container _spec_ (e.g. a 2-replica, 3-container Deployment will have 3 recommendations: one for each container spec).
+The "base" recommendation is calculated from the observed usage of each resource per unique container _spec_ (e.g. a 2-replica, 3-container Deployment will have 3 recommendations: one for each container spec).